 When deciding what type of herb garden that you would like to grow, consider the following: Is your garden going to be in the sun or shade?
 Is it a dry or moist climate and site?
 How much do you want to spend?
 How much effort do you want to exert?

 Perennials generally need more room than annuals.
-I place plants closer together than frequently recommended.
-I like to plant in wide rows as opposed to single rows so that I get the maximum amount of plants in the least amount of space.
+However, I tend to place plants closer together than frequently recommended.
+Also, I like to plant in wide rows as opposed to single rows so that I get the maximum amount of plants in the least amount of space.
 Planting close together reduces weeds in gardens.

 Mulch conserves moisture, reduces the growth of weeds and can decompose to nourish your garden.
 Use plenty of mulch.

 Herbs are beneficial in any garden.
-Some have insect repellant qualities.
+Some have insect repellent qualities.
 Many attract butterflies.
 Others can help nearby plants to grow better.

 Commercially grown plants often have chemical fertilizers used.
 Growing organic herbs benefits you, the plants, and the environment.
 Commercial plants are sometimes bigger but not necessarily healthier.
 Nutrients are highest in fresh plants.